jihyunlee1007/NHIS2021_Project/README.md

 # 2D GUI using Pyqt5

 This README.md will explain the implementation code for the 2021 NHIS 2D GUI created using Pyqt5.
+There are a total of 6 Python files.

 Before using this GUI it is important to make sure you have the Pyqt5 package installed to your computer.
 To do so, you may type in the command: py -m pip install pyqt5, into your terminal.